HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/index.md

         set VOLUME_DIR=store for script application
         ```

-        !!!warning
+        !!!important
             Do not enclose the value of `VOLUME_DIR` in double quotes ("") in Windows.
-This produces unwanted errors when executing DXClient commands.
+This produces errors when executing DXClient commands.

      The `VOLUME_DIR` requires read and write access permissions.
 Set appropriate permissions for the `VOLUME_DIR` as per user/group/owner.